BSData/horus-heresy-3rd-edition/README.md

 Be sure to copy over the logistical benefit addition to your restricted category as the slot is still restricted.

 On the unit place a modifier of setting the primary category based on the force.
-Note a bug in the editor may change "force" to "roster" when you click into the constraint.
+Note a bug in the editor may change "force" to "roster" when you click into the constraint if you use instance of force in force.
+Instead, instance of selection in ancestor works.
 ```json
 {
   "parentKey": "modifiers",